How to back up your website

-Before making any changes to your website, it's best practice to always create a backup.
-Cpanel has a built-in backup tool to assist you with creating backups.
-This handy utility will create a zip file (comressed file) that you then can download to your local computer for storage.
+Before making any changes to your website, it’s best practice to always create a backup. cPanel has a built-in backup tool to assist you with creating backups.
+This handy utility will create a zip file (compressed file) that you then can download to your local computer for storage.
 Please be advised, we do not allow anyone to store backups in file manager, you must store them off of the server.

 Creating a full backup ensures you back up everything and is the safest method to ensure all your website files and emails are safe.
 We recommend that all of our customers maintain their own backups.
 You have the option of backing up databases, files and email forwarders.
 You can read more about cPanel backups here.

 Generally, performing a full cPanel backup can take a while.
 If you are using a content management system such as WordPress, often the files are not affected by changes you make.
 Posts and other critical data is stored in a database.
 Let’s start out with seeing how to generate a full cPanel backup.

 First, log into your cPanel account and locate the “Backup Wizard” icon under the “Files” section.

 Next, choose Backup.